Children of George T. and Anna S. (Miller) Smith, all born Boston, Suffolk co, MA:

 never knew who it was until we saw your portrait posted.
 She always referred

-age around 1850 maybe there wasn't much to be happy about.
-He is much older
+his age around 1850 maybe there wasn't much to be happy about.
+He is much

-than your portrait, having white hair and less of it but striking a very
+older than your portrait, having white hair and less of it but striking

 home.
 I will try to get it copied and scanned to a disk at the local copy